 This award provides support for travel related to research on Spanish, Portuguese, or Ibero-American architecture.

 Edilia and François-Auguste de Montêquin Fellowship

-Each year, the Society awards between 20 and 30 fellowships to enable speakers who are presenting papers to attend the SAH Annual Conference.
+Each year, the Society awards between 20 and 30 fellowships to enable speakers who are presenting papers to attend the SAH Annual International Conference.
 All recipients are required to submit a minimum of 25 annotated images to the SAHARA database.
-All fellowship applicants must be current members of SAH.
+Applicants must be current members of SAH.

-In 2014, SAH will award between 12 and 15 grants to practicing historians of the built environment to attend the 2015 SAH Annual Conference in Chicago, April 15-19.
-The grants are reserved for scholars from countries that have traditionally been underrepresented at the SAH Annual Conference.
+In 2014, SAH awarded between 12 and 15 grants to practicing historians of the built environment to attend the 2015 SAH Annual International Conference in Chicago, April 15-19.
+The grants were reserved for scholars from countries that have traditionally been underrepresented at the SAH Annual Conference.
 Generously funded by the Getty Foundation, these grants will allow recipients to participate in the conference and build upon their professional network.